jmorris335/ConstraintHg/README.md

 import constrainthg.relations as R
 ```

 A hypergraph consists of edges that map between a set of nodes to a single node.
 We provide the mapping by defining a constraint function (many of which are already defined in the `relationships` module).
 The two relationships defined in the governing equations are addition and negation.
-Using the typical syntax, we refer to the functions defined in `relationships` with `R.`*name*, in this case `R.Rsum` and `R.Rnegate`.
+Using the typical syntax, we refer to the functions defined in `relationships` with `R.<name>', in this case `R.Rsum` and `R.Rnegate`.
 To make the hypergraph we'll need to compose the 5 edges (equations) given above.
 ```[python]
 hg = Hypergraph()
 hg.addEdge(['A', 'B'], C, R.Rsum)